Annual Report for an Estonian Company

 • Drawing up a proposal to distribute profits or cover losses for the financial year

-• Submission of the annual report for approval.
+• Submission of the company reports for approval.

 • The annual financial statements must contain relevant and true information about the financial position, financial results and cash flows of the accounting organisation.
 The annual report consists of the main statements (balance sheet, income statement, statement of cash flows and statement of changes in equity) and annexes.